avamsykiran/JavaFSD2to7/SpringWebRestBoot_01Aug22_05Aug22/README.md

     is also a spring framework module that support both MVC Dynamic Web applications and REST webservices.

-    Model       is data taht flows from a View to a controller or vice-versa
+    Model       is data that flows from a View to a controller or vice-versa

     View        is any html/jsp/thymeleaf page that is used as User Interface.